Yvtq8K3n/DAEProject2019/README.md

 # DAEProject2019

-This is a enterprise application project made on Netbeans that implements the 3-layer module arquitecture.
+This is a enterprise application project made on Netbeans that implements the 3-layer module architecture.

 It combines the following frameworks:
 * JPA(entites)